6UOOON9/Hyper-GCN/README.md

 # Hyper-GCN
 This repo is the official implementation for [Adaptive Hyper-Graph Convolution Network for Skeleton-based Human Action Recognition with Virtual Connections](https://arxiv.org/pdf/2411.14796).
-The paper is accepted to ICCV 2025 :tada::tada::tada:
+The paper is accepted to ICCV 2025.

 # Illustration
 <div align='center'>